 mentor-ship of the Saw Dogs.
 Youíll be amazed by his

 progress come next season.

-SM: For new writers and creators
+SM: For new writers and creators pitching concepts

-for reality-based shows, what advice
+for reality-based shows, what advice can you share

-Mike: In regards to contracts, invest
+Mike: In regards to contracts, invest in a good

-in a good lawyer.
+lawyer.
 And never forget, true collaboration

 requires compromise from all parties involved.

 SM: Would you recommend the TV Writers Vault for

 others pitching reality shows and documentary